Skip to main content

 Rotation

-Use the Roll key action in the dashboard.
-The new key is shown once; the previous key continues working for 7 days to give you time to redeploy.
+To roll a key, contact support@teel.finance.
+We issue a new key alongside the existing one and keep the previous key working for 7 days to give you time to redeploy.
 After the overlap window, the old key returns 401.
-A rolled key is logged to the partner-visible audit feed under the same business.
+Rotations are logged to the partner-visible audit feed under the same business.

 Revocation

-The Revoke key action in the dashboard sets the key inactive immediately.
-In-memory caches expire within 30 seconds; after that, every request with the revoked key returns 401.
-Use revocation if you suspect compromise — rotation has a 7-day overlap that you do not want during incident response.
+If you suspect compromise, contact support@teel.finance to revoke the key immediately.
+Active in-memory caches drain within 30 seconds; after that, every request with the revoked key returns 401.
+Use revocation rather than rotation during incident response — rotation has a 7-day overlap window you don’t want when responding to a leak.

 What happens if a key is compromised